ManuGithubSteam/Single_Gpu_Arch_GTX1060/README.md

 Get SSH going to get sftp support and change files with host.

+## Be AWARE

+-> Libvirt does change your *.raw file location to the default one when it gets an update!
+You need to re edit the vm to be able to boot!

 # Make your Windows life easier

 ## Filezilla